5 Onboarding Tips to Boost Employee Engagement and Retention

 Onboard for engagement and success

-The effect that unsupportive onboarding has on employee engagement is real and considerable, almost always resulting in low workforce morale, a longer time-to-productivity ratio, and a damaged company reputation.
+The effect that unsupportive onboarding has on employee engagement is real and considerable.
+We actually wrote a dedicated article on how to measure employee advocacy.
+Unsupportive onboarding almost always results in low workforce morale, a longer time-to-productivity ratio, and a damaged company reputation.

 Yet, structured onboarding programs are connected with better work outcomes and a more productive and engaged workforce.
 These programs do take a bit more time and planning to implement, but when you get them just right, you’re doing your new hires (and your bottom line) a huge service.